AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 ## Example

-Here is an exemple of a worflow with two **Build audience** activities.
+Here is an example of a workflow with two **Build audience** activities.
 The first one targets the poker players audience, followed by an email delivery.
 The second one targets the VIP clients audience, followed by an SMS delivery.

 ![](../assets/workflow-audience-example.png)